 Great emphasis has been placed on teacher training at Cabin John and its significance to instruction in the classroom.
 Many of our staff are enrolled in classes, attend/and or present at conferences, and are members of curriculum development teams.
 Our active in-school in- service program looks at the needs of students through analysis of data and surveys.
 The objectives of our management plan are developed in partnership with the community and focuses on specific needs identified by both staff and community, using MCPS goals as our benchmark.

-2013 Performance Report: Test results for Maryland School Assessment (MSA), High School Assessment (HSA), and Alternate Maryland School Assessment (Alt-MSA)
+2018 Performance Report: Test results for Partnership for College and Career Readiness (PARCC) and Alternate Maryland School Assessment (Alt-MSA)